kientt265/-web2-e-commerce-microservices/README.markdown

 *   **Order Service:** Processes orders, manages payment flows, and tracks order history.
 *   **Payment Service:** Integrates with VNPay for secure and efficient payment processing.
 *   **Search Service:** Utilizes Elasticsearch for fast and efficient product search capabilities.
+*   **Mail Service:** Sends email notifications to users, particularly for new order confirmations, using SMTP.

 ## Technologies Used